joshrp/moonlight-docs/Setup-Guide.md

 ## Using Moonlight to stream your entire desktop
 Follow the steps above for adding a custom program, but for the path use: **C:\windows\system32\mstsc.exe**

-You can rename the remote desktop entry using the edit button.
+You can rename the remote desktop entry using the Edit button.
 When you click this entry, you will see your full desktop where you can run whatever you want.

+Even though the mstsc.exe executable is typically used for Microsoft Remote Desktop, this is only an indicator to GeForce Experience that you want to stream your desktop.
+It does not actually launch mstsc.exe or use RDP to stream.

 ## Troubleshooting